Shockvaluemedia/directfanz-project/LAUNCH_STRATEGY.md

 **Next Step**: Execute Phase 1 production setup this week and launch beta by next Friday!

 The creator economy is a $104 billion market and growing.
-DirectFanz is positioned to capture a significant share with superior technology and creator-focused features.
+DirectFanZProject is positioned to capture a significant share with superior technology and creator-focused features.